Therapeutic Techniques: Exploring Cognitive Behavioral Therapy And Mental Health

 Client-centered therapy

 Client-centered therapy, also known as person-centered therapy, is a form of humanistic therapy that typically rejects the notion of the therapist being in control of the session.
 This perspective can allow the client to take the reins during therapy sessions.
 The therapist may act as a guide, helping the client understand their inner struggles and feelings.
-In this form of therapy, the therapist usually takes a non-directive approach and allows the client to explore themselves freely without interruption.
+In this form of therapy, the therapist usually takes a nondirective approach and encourages the client to explore themselves freely without interruption.
 Client-centered therapy often values acceptance and empathy, encouraging the client to freely express their thoughts, emotions, and desires without challenge or redirection from the therapist.

 Gestalt therapy

 Gestalt therapy is another form of humanistic therapy in which the therapist usually expresses unconditional acceptance and empathy while keeping the client focused on the present.
-The goals of this type of therapy are generally self-awareness and acceptance of the client's reality.
+The goals of this type of therapy are generally self-awareness and acceptance of the client's present reality.
 Like client-centered therapy, the therapist may act as a guide, not a leader.
 The client can grow in their own way, on their own time, without interruption or influence from the therapist.

 Existential therapy